GuljahanG/vscode-laravel-translation-helper/README.md

 1. Select the text you want to localize in a Blade file.
 2. Right-click and select **Process and Update Localization Files** from the context menu.
 3. Alternatively, you can press `Ctrl+Alt+T` to quickly wrap the selected text.

-### Wrapping All Static Text

-1. Right-click in the editor and select **Handle All Static Text** to automatically wrap all unwrapped static text in the current file.

 ## Keybindings